ducktyper/countdown/README.md

 We will build a self-checkout machine used in a supermarket together.

 ### Task 1

+#### TODO
+As a tester, remove store_test.rb and recreate it from store.rb

+As a developer, remove store.rb and recreate it to pass store_test.rb

+As a passinated person, remove store_test.rb and store.rb and create them using TDD

 #### Requirements

 User can add an item to store